 Lyme disease is caused by a bacteria called Borrelia burgdorferi and is spread by ticks.
 Ticks are infected with this bacteria when they feed on infected mice and other small rodents.
 When the tick moves on to take a blood meal from you or your pet, they pass along the bacteria into the new host’s bloodstream.
 Not all types of ticks carry this infection, but many in South Carolina do, and these ticks are everywhere, not just in wooded areas.

 Tick season is typically early spring to late fall, and after a very wet winter and hot summer, these parasites are out in full force.
 This has been an ideal year of weather for ticks, and therefore tick-born disease transmission.

 As with humans, when your dog shows signs of infection, the symptoms may be transient and intermittent, which makes it very difficult to diagnose in both species.
-A tick must be attached to the host for at least 18 hours to transmit the disease, which becomes very important when it comes to monthly Tick Prevention and tick control in our pets.
-Cats are less affected by this disease than dogs are, unless your cat ventures outdoors.
+A tick must be attached to the host for at least 18 hours to transmit the disease, which becomes very important when it comes to monthly Tick Prevention and ticks control in our pets.
+Cats are less affected by this disease than dogs are unless your cat ventures outdoors.
 They can become infected, like dogs, but rarely become ill.

 Clinical signs of Lyme Disease include:

 - Swollen painful joints – Dogs may be reluctant to move